TheSofox/WakeMapper/README.md

 GIMP image editor was often used to edit, tweak and scale maps.

+Cheat Engine ( http://www.cheatengine.org ) played an invaluable part in finding the player position values in memory, and helping me access them even if the game restarts.

 ### Who do I talk to? ###

 Sofox is the owner of the project.
 Email at sofoxx [-at-] gmail [*dot*] com